 Medicare for Veterans with VA Benefits

 As a veteran, you might have access to free or almost-free health care through the VA – but veterans over the age of 65 can still benefit from enrolling in Medicare.
 VA care is limited to providers who accept VA treatment, and having Medicare coverage will expand your doctor network as well as provide supplemental coverage opportunities.
-If you’re nearing Medicare eligibility (turning 65), you should decide whether or not to enroll now (or face penalty fees for waiting).
+If you’re nearing Medicare eligibility, you should decide whether or not to add to your VA coverage by enrolling in Medicare.

 Who qualifies for VA benefits?

 Almost everyone who has served in active military duty is eligible for VA benefits.
 Since 1980, you must have served for 24 continuous months or for the full time for which you were called to active duty or you must have been honorably discharged to be eligible.
 The VA encourages all servicemen and women to apply as there are many exceptions that may leave you eligible for benefits you didn’t even know you were eligible for.
 The VA states that some veterans can receive “enhanced eligibility” if they:

 - Are a former POW (prisoner of war)